Laila Shawa

-Laila Shawa (Arabic:ليلى الشوا; Born April 4, 1940 – Died 24 October 2022) was a Palestinian visual artist.
+Laila Shawa (Arabic: ليلى الشوا; April 4, 1940 – 24 October 2022) was a Palestinian visual artist.
 Her work has been described as a personal reflection concerning the politics of her country, particularly highlighting perceived injustices and persecution.
 She was one of the most prominent and prolific artists of the Arabic revolutionary contemporary art scene.

 As a Palestinian living in the Gaza Strip for her formative years and the daughter of Rashad al-Shawa, activist and mayor of Gaza City, Shawa's revolutionary mindset was inculcated at a young age.
 Often her artwork, which included paintings, sculptures, and installations, worked with photographs that served as the base for silkscreen printing.
 Her work has been internationally exhibited and is displayed in many public (e.g. The British Museum) and private collections.

 Early life

 Laila Shawa was born on 4 April 1940 in Gaza, Mandatory Palestine, eight years prior to the 1948 Nakba and the founding of the State of Israel.
 She had two brothers, Hammam and Aladeen.
 Shawa was well-educated; she attended boarding school at the Leonardo da Vinci Art Institute in Cairo from 1957 to 1958, then went to the Accademia di Belle Arti di Roma in Rome from 1958 to 1964, while also studying during the summers at the School of Seeing in Salzburg, Austria.

 In 1965, after finishing her schooling, Shawa returned to Gaza and directed arts and crafts classes in several refugee camps.
 She then continued to teach an art class for a year with UNESCO's education program.
 She then moved to Beirut, Lebanon in 1967 for a total of nine years and was a full-time painter.
 After the Lebanese Civil War began, she returned to Gaza and with assistance from both her father and husband, Shawa founded the Rashad Shawa Cultural Centre, which opened in 1992 and was destroyed by Israel in 2023.